tucanlib/tucan-catalog-crawler/README.md

 # Yeah
 1. npm install
 2. Create a file called ```START_URL.txt``` and paste the START_URL (see bottom) into there
+3. Create a folder called ```output```
-3. node main.js
+4. node main.js
-4. ```output/5.json``` will hold all the information you need
+5. ```output/5.json``` will hold all the information you need
-5. Don't know... do something you really like instead of unnecessary stuff like this
+6. Don't know... do something you really like instead of unnecessary stuff like this

 ## Get START_URL
 Log into TuCan and go to: "Veranstaltungen" -> "Anmeldung"